Mathematical methods in region-based theories of space: the case of Whitehead points: The cornerstone

-Another property of the Stone spaces is their compactness.
-It may be a~bit harder to grasp than those of zero-dimensionality and total disconnectedness, yet, we will aim for an~accessible explanation.
-Recall that compactness is, in a way, a~topological version of finiteness: a space $X$ is compact if for every family of open sets that covers the whole space, there is its finite subfamily that covers $X$ either.
+The aforementioned compactness is---in a way---a~topological version of finiteness: a space $X$ is \emph{compact} if for every family of open sets that covers the whole space, there is its finite subfamily that covers $X$ either.
 As every open set is the sum of some family of basic open sets, we may replace `open' with `basic open' in the definition.
-Assume that $\scrK\defeq\{\ult(x_i)\mid i\in I\}$ covers $\Ult(B)$ but, towards a contradiction, no finite subfamily has this property, i.e., for any $n\in\Nat$ (in the paper, we use the Greek letter `$\omega$' to denote the set of natural numbers, including $0$):

-This entails that the intersection of the complements of finite subfamilies is always non-empty, and therefore:
+In the case of Stone spaces, compactness is a~consequence of the Ultrafilter Theorem, which says that every set $F$ of elements of a BA such that $F$ has the \emph{finite intersection property} is contained in an ultrafilter, where $F$ has the finite intersection property iff any finite subcollection of~$F$ has the non-zero meet: if $x_1,\ldots x_n\in F$, then $x_1\cdot\ldots\cdot x_n\neq\zero$.
+Using this, it is relatively easy to show that the Stone space $\Ult(B)$ is compact.